MickMacLean/mickmaclean.github.io/bts_database.md

 The writers and producers overlap substantially (with the performers as well) so there is potential for turning these 3 into one table.
 However, the intermediary table would likely end up being very large with the possibility of 20 attributes per song, so for now they are separate tables.

-####Genres
+#### Genres
-while the whole of bts' discography is classified as kpop and sometimes hip-hop, dance pop, etc., their music has a variety of influences that are important for me to distinguish.
+While the whole of bts' discography, especially when considered in contexts with other artists, is classified as kpop and sometimes hip-hop, dance pop, etc., their music has a variety of influences that are important for me to distinguish.
 Thus categorization is a bit subjective and given my lack of music genre knowledge, I will be asking others for their input via social media.
+I could simplify this by having only one primary genre per song, but this wouldn't encapsulate the variety of influences within BTS's music, and also wouldn't allow for accurate search results when looking for or comparing songs.